fbertos/atlax360-hi-exercise/README.md

 + ItemId | VersionNbr | DeletedFlag +
 +      1 |          1 |           0 +
 +      1 |          2 |           0 +
-+      1 |          3 |           1 + => This version is the only one active for Item 1, but it is deleted so we should discard all rows for Item 1
++      1 |          3 |           1 + => This version is the only one active (latest VersionNbr) for Item 1, but it is deleted so we should discard all rows for Item 1
 +-----------------------------------+
 ```